autometrics-dev/autometrics-py/README.md

   # ...
 ```

 Autometrics by default will try to store information on which function calls a decorated function.
-As such you may want to place the autometrics is the top/first decorator as otherwise you may get `inner` or `wrapper` as the caller function.
+As such you may want to place the autometrics in the top/first decorator, as otherwise you may get `inner` or `wrapper` as the caller function.

 So instead of writing: